Don’t Let Gallbladder Pain Hold You Back

 Recovery Timeline

 Patients can usually go home within 24 hours.
-Light activities may be resumed within a week.

 Do’s and Don’ts